Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Introduction

-The intricate morphology of the Crab nebula that can be easily discerned by eye naturally leads to the question of its structural complexity.
-A complex systems approach to the Crab nebula views the physical system as one system of inter-connected components with their organization exhibiting emergent behaviours instead of studying the dynamics of the individual components.
-To investigate the structural complexity of the complex system of Crab nebula, we adopt a multi-scale multifractal approach.
-A multifractal approach is very well-suited to study and analyse the structural properties of the Crab nebula since it provides a framework for detecting and identifying complex local structures, and describing local singularities.
-We carry out a systematic investigation of the structural complexity of the Crab nebula observed at radio and infra-red frequencies using publicly available data with the 2D-MFDFA method.
-Our findings provide the local scaling behavior, nature of correlations, origin of multifractality, heterogenous properties, and organization in the structural system of the Crab nebula.
-Our results deepen our understanding of the multi-scale physics operating in the Crab nebula.
+The intricate morphology of the Crab Nebula that can be easily discerned by the eye from high-resolution images naturally leads to the question of its structural complexity.
+A complex systems approach to the Crab Nebula views the physical system as one system of inter-connected components with their organization exhibiting emergent behaviors instead of studying the dynamics of the individual components.
+To investigate the structural complexity of the complex system of the Crab Nebula, we adopt a multi-scale multifractal approach.
+A multifractal approach is very well-suited to study and analyze the structural properties of the Crab Nebula since it provides a framework for detecting and identifying complex local structures and describing local singularities.
+In astrophysics, multifractal formalism is applied to study the large scale structure of the universe~\cite{Jones:1988, gaite2019fractal}, the behavior of galaxy clustering on large scales \cite{pan2000large}, the interstellar medium \cite{Elia_2018}, Gamma-ray bursts \cite{Meredith1995,PhysRevA.40.5284}, flux correlations of pulsars \cite{Eghdami_2018}, flux variability in the quasar 3C~273 \cite{Belete_2018}, gravitational wave signals detected by LIGO \cite{de_Freitas_2018}, to name a few.
+The well-established one-dimensional MFDFA is used to study sunspot number fluctuations \cite{Movahed_2006}, investigate the statistical properties of the cosmic microwave background radiation \cite{Movahed_2011}, and analyze the pseudorapidity distribution of ring-like events of charged mesons \cite{Haldar}.
+We systematically investigate the structural complexity of the Crab Nebula observed at radio frequency using publicly available data with the 2D-MFDFA method.
+Our findings provide the local scaling behavior, nature of correlations, the origin of multifractality, heterogeneous properties, and organization in the structural system of the Crab Nebula.
+Our results deepen our understanding of the multi-scale physics operating in the Crab Nebula.